tensorwerk/hangar-py/docs/concepts.rst

-invokes some some meaning to humans; A dataset may have a canonical name (like "MNIST" or "CoCo"), it will have a source where it comes from, (ideally) it has a purpose for some real-world task, it will have people who build, aggregate, and nurture it, and most importantly a Datacell always contains pieces of some type of information type which describes "something".
+invokes some some meaning to humans; A dataset may have a canonical name (like "MNIST" or "CoCo"), it will have a source where it comes from, (ideally) it has a purpose for some real-world task, it will have people who build, aggregate, and nurture it, and most importantly a Dataset always contains pieces of some type of information type which describes "something".

 It's an abstract definition, but it is only us, the humans behind the machine,